shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 51. [Image classification, Classification w. localization, Detection]

-⟶Klasyfikacja obrazu, Klasyfikacja z lokalizacją, Wykrywanie
+⟶[Klasyfikacja obrazu, Klasyfikacja z lokalizacją, Wykrywanie]

 52. [Teddy bear, Book]

-⟶Miś, Książka
+⟶[Miś, Książka]

 53. [Classifies a picture, Predicts probability of object, Detects an object in a picture, Predicts probability of object and where it is located, Detects up to several objects in a picture, Predicts probabilities of objects and where they are located]

-⟶Klasyfikuje obraz, Przewiduje prawdopodobieństwo obiektu, Wykrywa obiekt na obrazie, Przewiduje prawdopodobieństwo obiektu i jego lokalizację, Wykrywa do kilku obiektów na obrazie, Przewiduje prawdopodobieństwo obiektu i gdzie jest zlokalizowany
+⟶[Klasyfikuje obraz, Przewiduje prawdopodobieństwo obiektu, Wykrywa obiekt na obrazie, Przewiduje prawdopodobieństwo obiektu i jego lokalizację, Wykrywa do kilku obiektów na obrazie, Przewiduje prawdopodobieństwo obiektu i gdzie jest zlokalizowany]

 54. [Traditional CNN, Simplified YOLO, R-CNN, YOLO, R-CNN]

-⟶Zwyczajne CNN, Uproszczone YOLO, R-CNN, YOLO, R-CNN
+⟶[Zwyczajne CNN, Uproszczone YOLO, R-CNN, YOLO, R-CNN]

 55. Detection ― In the context of object detection, different methods are used depending on whether we just want to locate the object or detect a more complex shape in the image.
 The two main ones are summed up in the table below: